jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 ## Bare Bones Implementation and Test Environment
 My implementation will be in Java.
 I’m going to include everything from soup to nuts in one file, so anyone can copy-and-paste it.
 I’m going to use my own test harness, so that there are no environmental dependencies.

-Here is my first complete program that confirms the first test the first `Rational` behavior.
-I’ll provide code snippets as I progress and the entire Java code at the end.
+Here is my first complete program that confirms the first test of the first `Rational` behavior.
+I’ll provide code snippets as I progress and the entire Java code at the end of this blog.

 ```java
 import java.util.*;